Omble Chevalier - Alpine Char, Arctic Char on French Menus.

 The Meunière sauce in the menu listing above is a simple but tasty butter sauce made by adding lemon juice and parsleto melted clarified butter.
 That sauce is often translated as a sauce or as a dish prepared in the manner of a miller's wife.

-Filet d’Omble Chevalier des Cévennes Rôti au Beurre Beurre Noisette aux Noisette aux Girolles Poêlées – A filet of freshwater char caught in one of the many beautiful lakes in the Cévennes National Park.
+Filet d’Omble Chevalier des Cévennes Rôti au Beurre Beurre Noisette aux Noisette aux Girolles Poêlées – A filet of Alpine Char caught in one of the many beautiful lakes in the Cévennes National Park.
 The fish will have been roasted whole with a sauce beurre noisette and wild chanterelle girolle mushrooms.
 The fish will be fileted just before serving.
 (The Cévennes National Park covers parts of the departments of Lozère, Gard, Ardèche and Aveyron).
 The Lac de Villefort, in the park, is a favorite place for amateur anglers and water sports.

-Artic Char with Butternut Squash Ravioli in a Saffron Broth
+Alpine Char with Butternut Squash Ravioli in a Saffron Broth

 Photograph courtesy of Chris Chen 陳依勤